alexmanrique/blog/_posts/2018-09-22-improving-jpa-queries.md

 }
 ```

 Next calls to the operation spend 2.8 seconds approximately.
-We wonder if JPA/hibernate Level 1 cache was caching some way our database query, but what we did was to get the raw query and execute it directly in the oracle sql developer.
+I wonder if JPA/hibernate Level 1 cache was caching some way our database query, but what I did was to get the raw query and execute it directly in the oracle sql developer.
 The first execution was slow and next ones were faster.

 Reviewing the query plan
 -------------------------
-I thought that this query could be improved and we check the query plan in the sql developer.
+I thought that this query could be improved and I checked the query plan in the <a href="https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html">sql developer</a>

 ![Query plan]({{ site.baseurl }}/images/query_plan.jpg)

-We found that there was an order by that was adding a cost that we could reduce.
-We had to delete `@OrderBy` annotation in one of the entities that was increasing the query time.
+I found that there was an order by that was adding a cost that could be reduced.
+I had to delete `@OrderBy` annotation in one of the entities that was increasing the query time.
 This helped to reduce the time of the query to 2.8 seconds in the first execution.

 Conclusion
 --------------------------